Vigneshwarie/vReadmeGenerator/TaskManager_README.md

 ## License

-Task Manager is available under the Mozilla Public License 2.0.
+Task Manager is available under the MIT Licenses.

 ## Questions